 Collegiality refers to effective and efficient relationship which exists among the various persons and group of persons within the university system and which stands out as a major dimension of the university culture.

 The staffing positions of the University system will reveal a mixture of professors and professionals; scholars and students; technologists and technicians; artists and artisans; and much more.
 These different cadres of staff are however joined together as a community of humans who are united in a network of activities through which the institution of learning derives a synergy for achieving its vision.
 It is a kind of unity in diversity.
 A University is expected to give opportunities to its constituents such that staff and students would know that they belong to a citadel where respect and co-operation are extended to everyone who is a citizen.
-It is a Community that recognized the importance of every member and provided opportunities for each and everyone to grow and develop at his or her own pace
+It is a Community that recognized the importance of every member and provided opportunities for each and every one to grow and develop at his or her own pace

 Committee system